-Students with disabilities may be entitled to financial assistance from the Texas Commission for the Blind, Texas Commission for the Deaf, or the Department of Assistive and Rehabilitative Services.
+Students with disabilities may be entitled to financial assistance from the Texas Commission for the Blind, Texas Commission for the Deaf, Texas Workforce Commission, or Texas Health and Human Services Commission.
 Other state and local resources may be available to qualified students.
-For more information contact the ADA coordinator for Wharton County Junior College, located in the Office of Student Services.
+For more information contact the Disability Services Coordinator for Wharton County Junior College, located in the Pioneer Student Center.